Benefits of Voice Picking and Other Applications

-Upper Lakes Foods reduced selection errors 60-70 percent and error-free weeks are common.
+Ace Endico reduced selection errors by more than 44% and error-free weeks are common.

-While it is more difficult to quantify gains in employee satisfaction among warehouse workers using voice directed applications, the qualitative data is indisputable.
-When users are asked whether they would give up Lucas Move and Jennifer and go back to previous methods, they universally say “No” (adamantly!).
+While it is more difficult to quantify gains in employee satisfaction among warehouse workers using voice-directed applications, the qualitative data is indisputable.
+When users are asked whether they would give up Lucas voice applications and go back to previous methods, they universally say “No” (adamantly!).

 Some of the factors that promote ease of training and user satisfaction gains are: